natefillups/Collision-Avoidance-Boat-Simplified/README.md

 ## Opening the Project in Unity

 Perhaps the easiest way to manage your Unity projects is to use the [Unity Hub](https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html).
-You can add this repo as a project by simply clicking the **Add** button and selecting the root `learning-to-drive/` directory.
+You can add this repo as a project by simply clicking the **Add** button and selecting the root `Collision-Avoidance-Boat-Simplified/` directory.

 ## Running the Examples

-In the Assets folder, you can find the Unity Prefabs, Scenes and Scripts needed to reproduce the results in the above blog posts.
-For example, you can open the baseline `ReachTarget` scene discussed in the Learning to Drive article by going to the `Assets/ReachTarget/Scenes` folder in the Unity **Project** window and opening the `ReachTarget_0` scene.
+In the Assets folder, you can find the Unity Prefabs, Scenes and Scripts needed to reproduce the results.

 Note that the pretrained models are not included here and are left as an exercise for the reader.
 To train the model, first open a terminal, navigate to this project and run